United States

 What US clients typically invest over 12 months

-For a typical US mid-market engagement, say a DTC brand at $5M revenue targeting growth to $10M, or a B2B SaaS Series A targeting pipeline growth, the first-year investment usually lands in the $60,000–$120,000 range total across retainer, content production, and tooling.
-That sounds like a lot until you compare it to what the equivalent paid acquisition costs would deliver over the same period, or to what a single senior in-house SEO hire would cost fully loaded.
-Senior SEO salaries in US metros now run $140,000–$200,000 plus benefits, taxes, and overhead.
-Independent senior consulting is frequently the more economically rational choice for US businesses in the $2M–$30M revenue range.
+For a typical US mid-market engagement, say a DTC brand at $5M revenue targeting growth to $10M, or a B2B SaaS Series A targeting pipeline growth, the first-year investment usually lands in the $40,000–$80,000 range total across retainer, content production, and tooling.
+That math comes from the canonical pricing: Growth retainer at $2,300/mo ($27,600/year), or Franchise tier at $5,100/mo ($61,200/year), plus content production, manual link earning, and the one-off audit.
+The comparison points worth weighing are equivalent paid-acquisition spend over the same period and the fully-loaded cost of a senior in-house SEO hire (US senior SEO base salaries commonly sit in the six figures in metro markets, with benefits, taxes, and overhead adding meaningfully on top).

 Chapter 08 · The technical reality